A topic from the subject of Contributions of Famous Chemists in Chemistry.

 Main Concepts

 Chemical reactions occur at the molecular level.
 Molecules are composed of atoms held together by chemical bonds.
 Chemical reactions involve the breaking and forming of these bonds, leading to the formation of new molecules.
 The rearrangement of atoms in a chemical reaction does not create or destroy any atoms.
+This is consistent with the law of conservation of mass.

 Chemical equations are used to represent chemical reactions.
 Chemical equations show the balanced reactants and products of a reaction.
 The coefficients in front of each chemical formula represent the number of moles of each reactant or product involved in the reaction.
+Balancing chemical equations ensures that the law of conservation of mass is obeyed.

 Chemical Reactions at the Molecular Level: A Demonstration Experiment